TheSolly/StoryFile/README.md

 1- Run `npm install` or `yarn install`

-2- install get-graphql-schema globally

-`npm install -g get-graphql-schema`

-3- To update the schema run the following command

-`npm run update-schema` or `yarn run update-schema`

-4- run `react-native run-android` to run the app itself and make sure you have an emulartor working.
+2- run `react-native run-android` to run the app itself and make sure you have an emulator working.

+Tested on: 'Nexus_5X_API_25(AVD) - 7.1.1'